Dr. Eric Small, MD, FAAP

 • McMaster University – Ontario, Canada

-He has 4 sons that he coached in soccer, tennis and baseball for over 16 years.
-Two sons played tennis in college, while the other two played baseball in college.
-They remain injury free.
+Dr. Small coached his 4 sons in soccer, tennis and baseball for over 16 years.
+Two sons played tennis in college and two sons played baseball in college.

 He has been named a top Sports Doc in New York Magazine, and Westchester Magazine annually since 2006..

 “I first got interested in sports medicine when I was 11.
-I was diagnosed with little league elbow (correct diagnosis- incorrect treatment) and was told to never pitch again.
+I was diagnosed with little league elbow (correct diagnosis- incorrect treatment) and was told I would never be able to pitch again.
 I knew there had to be a better way to treat sports injuries”

-” I have always been athletic and played baseball and tennis throughout high school.
-I was on the varsity tennis team at Haverford College.
+” I have always been athletic and played baseball and tennis throughout high school and I was on the varsity tennis team at Haverford College.
 I currently play competitive tennis a few times a week.
-I workout regularly, jog weekly, and participate in various 5K runs with my sons.”
+I workout regularly, jog weekly, participate in various marathons and runs, and tennis doubles with my sons.”